exize1/BidMe-Vue/README.md

 In the images we can see the end of the auction from two perspectives:

-End of auction from regular users' eyes
+End of the auction from regular users' eyes

 <p align="center"><img src="https://res.cloudinary.com/diggwedxe/image/upload/v1666188289/Screenshots/End-auction_pept91.jpg"/></p>

-End of auction from the product owner's eyes
+End of the auction from the product owner's eyes

 <p align="center"><img src="https://res.cloudinary.com/diggwedxe/image/upload/v1666188288/Screenshots/End-auction-product-owner_rgmca7.jpg"/></p>

 ## Technologies:

 ### Client-side:
-* React.JS
+* vue.JS
 * Cloudinary

 ### Server-side: